rockstor/rockstor-doc/installation/special-install-scenarios-howto.rst

 * Gateway of 192.168.22.1 and
 * DNS1 and DNS2 server 8.8.8.8 and 8.8.4.4 respectively.

-To move the connection back to to `dhcp` mode, the above settings need to be reverted:
+To move the connection back to `DHCP` mode, the above settings need to be reverted:

 .. code-block:: console